-Project evaluation in construction is important, especially in the pre-project phase, to ensure you stay within budget and schedule.
+Project evaluation in construction is essential, especially in the pre-project phase, to ensure you stay within budget and schedule.
 This is because 39% of projects fail due to poor planning, resources, and execution.
-Since traditional methods have their limitations, utilizing QR code forms to streamline the construction process and improve project evaluation is the best choice.
+Since traditional methods have limitations, utilizing QR code forms to streamline the construction process and improve project evaluation is the best choice.

 What is construction project evaluation?